You are here:

 The fee is to be paid in cash (personal checks and credit cards are not accepted).

-Please note that the VFS appointment fee is not included in these prices.
+Please note that the VFS appointment and processing fees are not included in these prices.

-If your application must be submitted to the competent authorities in Switzerland for a decision (e. g. work, study or residence visa), an additional postage fee of AED 21.00 will be charged.
+If your application must be submitted to the competent authorities in Switzerland for a decision (e.g. work, study or residence visa), an additional postage fee of AED 25.00 will be charged.

 Please note that while we believe the given information is correct and up-to-date, the Consulate General of Switzerland is not legally responsible in the event of errors, omissions or obsolescence.